 When Peter Hillary first climbed Mount Everest in 1990, he and his father, Sir Edmund Hillary—who made the first ascent of Mount Everest in 1953—became the first father and son to reach the summit.
 He reached the summit again in 2002 on a National Geographic-sponsored ascent later featured in the film Surviving Everest.
 Peter has completed more than 40 mountaineering expeditions and is deeply involved in assistance programs for the people of the Mount Everest region in Nepal.

 This trip is offered in association with Lindblad Expeditions.

 National Geographic Explorer

 REV Indicates trip operates in reverse.

-Add a three-day post-trip extension to Iguazu Falls or a four-day post-trip extension to Easter Island.
-Additionally, you may add a two-day pre- or post-trip extension to Buenos Aires, which may also be combined with either of the other two extensions.
+Add a three-day post-trip extension to Iguazu Falls or a four-day post-trip extension to Easter Island to any departure.
 Please call for details.

-Airfare is not included in the expedition cost.
-Round-trip economy airfare between Miami and Buenos Aires is $1,200, and charter flight between Buenos Aires and Ushuaia is from $690-$790 (subject to change).
+International airfare to/from Buenos Aires and airfare within Argentina is not included in the expedition cost.
+The group flight between Buenos Aires and Ushuaia begins at $790 (subject to change).